Gleyber Torres Player Props: Yankees vs. Guardians

-The New York Yankees, including Gleyber Torres (.275 on-base percentage in past 10 games, 78 points below season-long percentage), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Gleyber Torres (.275 on-base percentage in past 10 games, 75 points below season-long percentage) and the New York Yankees play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:05 PM ET.

+He had a one-hit showing in his last game (1-for-4) against the Guardians.

 Gleyber Torres Game Info & Props vs. the Guardians